warpstreamlabs/bento/website/cookbooks/filtering.md

 ---
 slug: filtering
 title: Filtering and Sampling
-description: Configure Benthos to conditionally drop messages.
+description: Configure Bento to conditionally drop messages.
 ---

 Events are like eyebrows, sometimes it's best to just get rid of them.
-Filtering events in Benthos is both easy and flexible, this cookbook demonstrates a few different types of filtering you can do.
+Filtering events in Bento is both easy and flexible, this cookbook demonstrates a few different types of filtering you can do.
 All of these examples make use of the [`mapping` processor][processors.mapping] but shouldn't require any prior knowledge.

 ## The Basic Filter